Instruments#

 units: ['buffer_a', 'buffer_b', 'buffer_c', 'buffer_d', 'feed_inlet', 'mixer', 'tubing_pre_injection', 'sample_loop', 'tubing_pre_column', 'column', 'tubing_post_column', 'tubing_detectors', 'outlet', 'waste']

-Units can be excluded from the flow path to characterize the system sequentially, starting from the simplest configuration and adding components one at a time:
+Units can be excluded from the flow path to characterize the system sequentially, starting from the simplest configuration and adding components one at a time.
+The bypass flow sheet below keeps the sample loop but removes the column and surrounding tubing; it is reused throughout the rest of this chapter.

 fs_no_col = LCFlowSheet(